lordchancellor/skeleton-site/README.md

 # Skeleton Site
-This repo contains my skeleton Bootstrap 3 site (currently 3.3.6), with a basic set of custom Sass partials, ready to go on new projects.
+This repo contains my skeleton Bootstrap 3 site, with a basic set of custom Sass partials, ready to go on new projects.

+Current dependency versions:
+Bootstrap: 3.3.7
+Font-Awesome: 4.6.3
+jQuery: 3.1.0